 So good luck.
 Remember……pace yourself, access the help you need and believe that you can do this!

-The Library subscribes to over 300 specialist subject databases, 50,000 journals and has access to over half a million e-books.
+The Library subscribes to over 57,000 journals and has access to 0.7 million e-books.
 When you are on campus or use a computer connected to the University network, e-book and e-journal providers will recognise you as a member of the University and allow you access to the resource.
 You will see the University logo on the page and if you are on things like Google Scholar, you will be given the option to “Find at Newcastle University”.
 This works because it recognises the IP address of the University.

 It all works like magic and it is easy to think that it is all freely available.
 However, when you’re off campus, working from home or perhaps in a different library, you won’t be automatically recognised.
 This can cause you some difficulty accessing resources and you’ll probably find that you are locked out of the full-text and asked to pay large amounts for articles.